-- Part B Find the number of favorable outcomes and the number of possible outcomes of each roll. - Part C Find the probability of rolling two even numbers.
+- Part A Determine whether the events are independent or dependent. - Part B Find the number of favorable outcomes and the number of possible outcomes of each roll. - Part C Find the probability of rolling two even numbers.
 Explain your reasoning.